bateso88/blog/README.md

 - Blog post exploring why?
 E.g. why is typescript better than js (useful for me to find out!)?
 Why did I structure files differently?
 Why es lint... why does order of imports matter?

 - Blog post discovering learnings from building this.
-Tailwind feels like a lot of repitition - Could build a mini design system/start forming reusable components for e.g. text/images/types of divs
+Tailwind feels like a lot of repitition - Could build a mini design system/start forming reusable components for e.g. text/images/types of divs, why is useRef useful?

 ## Deploy your own